I’ve been thinking a lot about my spending habits.

-I sometimes have these really awesome moments when I am keeping to my budget, spending wisely, and stashing lots of money away into savings…….
+Some days are really awesome days; when I am keeping to my budget, spending wisely, and stashing lots of money away into savings…….

 Does ANYONE else have this happen????

-I ALWAYS know this behavior is wrong.
+Of course I know this behavior is wrong.
 I ALWAYS know that I shouldn’t be buying “x,y, and z.”
 Yet, I ignore that small voice of reason and just keep on spending.

 I have learned that these overspending urges are usually the result of a trigger.
-SOMETHING going on in my life (usually emotionally for me 😉 ) that causes us to want to overspend.
+SOMETHING going on in my life (usually emotionally for me 😉 ) that causes me to want to overspend.

 The other day I got an urge to SPEND.
 Like, really really spend.
 I wanted to buy decorations for my home and I wanted to buy myself a few new shirts and I wanted to go out to eat and I wanted to take my daughters on a back to school shopping spree and I just.wanted.to.
 SPEND MONEY!

-I was fortunately able to stop myself in this moment and asked myself, “What brought on this urge to spend?”
+Fortunately, I was able to stop myself from spending; and I asked myself, “Why?
+Why am I feeling that urge to spend??”

-I thought a lot about my emotions in that moment and I realized that I was feeling frustrated.
-I was frustrated by my budget.
-I was frustrated that I was so limited with the amount of money I am “allowed” to spend each month.
-I just wanted to throw the budget in the garbage and show that budget that I can spend what I want when I want!
+I realized that I was feeling frustrated; frustrated by my budget, and frustrated with the amount of money I am “allowed” to spend each month.
+I just wanted to throw the budget in the garbage and show that budget who’s boss.
+I wanted to prove that I can spend what I want and when I want!

-Once I realized what I was feeling, I knew that I needed to change something in the budget.
 As a parent, I always ALWAYS choose to have money budgeted for the kids wants/needs instead of budgeting for my wants/needs.
-Which I am so HAPPY to do for them, but I was limiting myself so much that I became frustrated which resulted in me wanting to overspend!
+Which I am so HAPPY to do for them, but I was limiting myself to much.
+It brought on frustration which triggered me to spend.

 So, I decided to change my budget.
 Next month I will be budgeting more money for my personal spending money.
-I am hoping that by doing this it will eliminate that trigger and help decrease those spending urges.
+I am hoping that by doing this it will eliminate that trigger and will help decrease the spending urges.